AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 ``-ox report_file``
   Set name of the XML report file to `report_file`.
 Enforces  ``-xml``.

-  .. index:: --write-rules

-``--write-rules=template_file``
-  Write to `template_file` the template rule file that contains all the rules currently implemented in ``gnatcheck`` turned off.
-A user may edit this template file manually to get his own coding standard file.

 If a project file is specified and no argument source is explicitly specified (either directly or by means of ``-files`` option), and no